 A. In the 16th century

 C. In the 20th century

 35. What is the most common whale species found in British waters?

 Whether you are a nature or animal lover, these British wildlife quiz questions and answers can help you learn more about local nature, thus making more contribution to scientific research or conservation efforts.
-If you still want to learn more knowledge, the following Dinosaur trivia quiz or this Winter quiz can be a good option.
+If you still want to learn more knowledge, the following Dinosaur trivia quiz, bird quiz, or this Winter quiz can be a good option.